Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Statistics

 The maximum degree can be divided by the average degree to normalize it.

-In a directed network, the reciprocity equals the proportion of edges for which an edge in the opposite direction exists, i.e., that are reciprocated.
+In a directed network, the reciprocity equals the proportion of edges for which an edge in the opposite direction exists, i.e., that are reciprocated \citep{b866}.

+The reciprocity has also been noted $r$ \citep[e.g.][]{b867}.
 The reciprocity can give an idea of the type of network.
 For instance, citation networks only contain only few pairs of papers that mutually cite each other.
 On the other hand, an email network will contain many pairs of people who have sent emails to each other.
 Thus, citation networks typically have low reciprocity, and communnication networks have high reciprocity.

-In networks that allow negative edges such as signed networks and rating networks, we may be interested in the proportion of edges that are actually negative.
-We call this the \emph{negativity} of the network.